GCDigitalFellows/GCDRI_databases/sections/6-commonqueries.md

 - The `FROM` clause indicates the table that the fields belong to.
 - The `WHERE` clause filters the results of the query.

-Together, the `SELECT` clause essentially creates a new table based on the criteria specified in the `FROM` and `WHERE` clauses.
+Together, these clauses essentially create a new table based on the criteria specified in each one.

+Practice executing these queries and see what they return.

 1. This query returns all of the records (i.e., rows) in the "students" table:
 	```
 	--SHOW ALL FIELDS FOR EACH RECORD IN THE TABLE STUDENTS
-	SELECT *   --( '*' is a wildcard in SQL )
+	SELECT *
 	FROM students;
 	```